 - Improved Customer Service: Unified communications and collaboration gives workers the tools they use to address customer issues effectively, and leads to happier customers.

 - Increased Morale: Unified communications solutions make collaboration easier, and give workers freedom of choice when it comes to the devices they use.
 This autonomy is a welcome benefit.

 Unified Communications And Collaboration Components

 A unified communications (UC) solution consists of two components.
 The server-side component of UC will either be cloud-based or will be implemented on-site.
 If you select on-site, you may work with a vendor who will provide and maintain specific servers for your unified communication needs.
 In other cases, the unified communications solutions provider will simply offer software that you can run on a Windows or Linux server of your choice.

 Unified Communications as a Service (UCaaS) is often used as the preferred term for cloud UC services.
-There are multiple benefits to selecting this as your UC communications option.
-Primarily, it allows you to implement unified communications without investing a lot of capital in equipment and managing ongoing support and maintenance needs.
+There are multiple benefits of selecting this as your UC communications option.
+Primarily, it allows you to implement unified communications (UC) without investing a lot of capital in equipment and managing ongoing support and maintenance needs.
 Even better, this is a solution that meshes well with mobile workforces.
 Users are never inhibited by geography.
 They are able to connect to the real-time communication services they need as long as they have access to the internet.
 Further, cloud-based UC works quite well with disaster recovery applications and helps to ensure ongoing business continuity.

 Collaboration And Communication Work Together

 The best unified communications solution takes both business communications needs and the importance of collaboration into consideration.
 Consider some additional information on both.